maryrobinrose/static_node_and_express_site/README.md

 ## Setup And Installation

 * Clone the project to a local directory
+* Run npm install
+* Run node app.js
-* Open index.html in a browser
+* Load http://localhost:3000/ in a browser

 ## Known Bugs